Gareth Roberts (writer): Doctor Who and others

 During the 1990s, Roberts was associated with the range of Doctor Who spin-off novels published by Virgin Books.
 He contributed several novels to both their New Adventures and Missing Adventures ranges of Doctor Who fiction.
 He also wrote some Cracker novelisations for Virgin, and a gay erotic novel named The Velvet Web under the pseudonym Christopher Summerisle, the title of which also happened to be an episode of the Doctor Who serial The Keys of Marinus.

 He continued his association with Doctor Who in the 2000s, penning several feature articles and comic strips for Doctor Who Magazine, co-writing audio plays and short stories based on the series with Clayton Hickman for Big Finish Productions, and in 2005 writing another Doctor Who novel, Only Human, based on the characters from the new series launched that year, for BBC Books' New Series Adventures range.
 A further novel, I am a Dalek, was released in 2006 and featured the Tenth Doctor.
 I am a Dalek is part of a Government "Quick Reads initiative".
 He also co-wrote The New Gods with Rebecca Levene, the first Tomorrow People audio drama for Big Finish.

 Roberts appeared as a contributor to the documentary Serial Thrillers, exploring the popular Philip Hinchcliffe era of Doctor Who between 1975 and 1977, which featured as an extra on the 2004 DVD release of the serial Pyramids of Mars.

 On 25 December 2005, a special 'interactive' mini-episode of Doctor Who written by Roberts, Attack of the Graske, was broadcast, and can now be accessed on the BBC website (only available to UK Broadband Users).
 Roberts also wrote a series of "TARDISODEs", short videos available online and via mobile phones promoting the 2006 series of Doctor Who.

 He has written four full episodes of Doctor Who, "The Shakespeare Code" in 2007, "The Unicorn and the Wasp" in 2008, "The Lodger" in 2010 and "Closing Time" in 2011.
-He co-wrote 2014's "The Caretaker" with show runner Steven Moffat.
+He co-wrote 2014's "The Caretaker" with showrunner Steven Moffat.

 Roberts also co-wrote, with Russell T Davies, "Invasion of the Bane", the pilot episode of the Doctor Who spin-off series The Sarah Jane Adventures.
 He wrote two two-part stories for the full series of The Sarah Jane Adventures, which began broadcasting in the autumn of 2007, and another two two-part stories for the 2008 series.

 Roberts co-wrote with Davies again for the second of the 2009 specials of Doctor Who, "Planet of the Dead".

 Gareth Roberts has also written a novelisation of Shada, the uncompleted Tom Baker (Fourth Doctor) story written by Douglas Adams, that was due to be the finale of season seventeen of Doctor Who in 1979 before it was abandoned due to industrial action.
 The book was published by BBC Books on 15 March 2012.